Russell MeansRussell Means

 , his second appearance in a movie adapted from a novel by James Fenimore Cooper.
 He appeared as a shaman in Natural Born Killers

-, as Jim Thorpe in Windrunner: A Spirited Journey, as Sitting Bull in Buffalo Girls, and had a cameo in the miniseries Into The West
+, and in a cameo role in the miniseries Into The West

 He was a voice actor in the animated film Pocahontas

 , playing the title character's father, Chief Powhatan.
-Means appeared as Billy Twofeathers in Thomas & the Magic Railroad.
+Means appeared as Billy Twofeathers in Thomas And The Magic Railroad

 Means starred in Pathfinder

 from director Steven Lewis Simpson, the first feature filmed on his native Pine Ridge Indian Reservation.
-He stars with Tamara Feldman and Trent Ford and Chris Robinson.
+He starred with Tamara Feldman, Trent Ford and Chris Robinson.

 .
 Means played Wandering Bear, an American Indian with skills in landscaping and herbal medicine.